kerkomen/qtools/README.md

 ## Usage

 - `qqsub`  to submit a script or a compiled executable
-- `qwatch` to see the running tasks for the current user
+- `qwatch` to see the running jobs for the current user
 - `qclean` to remove `.e[0-9]*` and `.o[0-9]*` files in the current directory

 ### qqsub